 So, if you want meaningful, effective, and enforceable policies, start with these seven basic tenets:

-Download free sample policies and procedures in easy to edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.
+Download free policies and procedures in easy to edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.